orbitjs/orbit/website/docs/modeling-data.md

 Relationships must define the related `type` and may optionally define their `inverse`, which should correspond to the name of a relationship on the related model.
+Multiple values may be expressed as elements of an array.

 Inverse relationships should be defined when relationships must be kept synchronized, so that adding or removing a relationship on the primary model results in a corresponding change on the inverse model.